Texas Tech University

 A variety of very active student organizations are hosted in the ECE department.
 These include an IEEE (Institute of Electronics and Electrical Engineers) student branch, the IEEE honor society HKN, the Engineering Honor Society TBP, and WIE (Women in Engineering).

-A unique sequence of design laboratory courses that include technical, project management, budgeting, and presentation aspects and culminate in student groups making key contributions to hybrid electric cars, advanced robots, etc., play a key role in educating exceptionally well prepared graduates.
+A unique sequence of design laboratory courses that include technical, project management, budgeting, and presentation aspects and culminate in student groups making key contributions to hybrid electric cars, advanced robots, etc., play a key role in educating exceptionally well-prepared graduates.
 Students design, develop, construct, and evaluate a system.
 Faculty advisors assess the projects based on finished products, written reports, and oral presentations.
-The laboratory courses give students considerable experience in working closely with others in real world situations and solving open ended design problems.
+The laboratory courses give students considerable experience in working closely with others in real world situations and solving open-ended design problems.
 Our Alumni occupy key leadership positions in Industry, Academia, and National Laboratories here in the United States and around the world.

 Research centers, some of which are world-renowned and named after successful alumni, serve as hubs for faculty and equipment to support the research mission of the department.
-ECE's research enterprise attracted a combined annual funding of over $8M in 2022.
+ECE's research enterprise attracted a combined annual funding of over $23 M in 2025.
 A Program for Semiconductor Product Engineering (PSPE) provides a blend of research opportunities and industrial oriented, graduate education opportunities.